 - Tie the parsley and bay leaves together and add to the slow cooker.
 Season to taste with salt and pepper.

-- Cover and cook on low for 4 hours or high for 2 hours, or until the meat falls away from the bone.
+- Cover and cook on low for 4 hours or until the meat falls away from the bone.

 - Remove oxtail from the slow cooker.
 Strip the meat from the bones and return to the slow cooker, discarding the bones and excess fat.